-A study shows that the accumulation of Aβ protein (amyloid plaque) in brain, started as early as 20 years before the appearance of symptoms of Alzheimer’s disease.
-This means that if a person is diagnosed with Alzheimer’s disease at the age of 65, the changes in the brain have started 20 years ago (around age 45).
+A study shows that the accumulation of Aβ protein (amyloid plaque) in brain, started as early as 20 years before the appearance of symptoms of brain deterioration.

-The causes of Alzheimer’s disease are still unidentified but research suggests they probably include a combination of genetic, environmental and lifestyle factors (e.g. brain fatigue).
-In fact, two abnormal structures, namely amyloid plaques and neurofibrillary tangles (deposits of tau proteins) in the brain are prime suspects of nerve cells damage that could possibly lead to Alzheimer’s disease.
+The causes of brain deterioration are still unidentified but research suggests they probably include a combination of genetic, environmental and lifestyle factors (e.g. brain fatigue).
+In fact, two abnormal structures, namely amyloid plaques and neurofibrillary tangles (deposits of tau proteins) in the brain are prime suspects of nerve cells damage that could possibly lead to brain deterioration.

 What are amyloid plaques?

 Like dental plaques that form on teeth, amyloid plaques are clusters of Aβ protein deposits in the brain.
 In a healthy brain, the proteins would be broken down and removed from the brain naturally.
-However, in an Alzheimer’s diseased brain, the body is unable to remove these protein fragments and they accumulate to form hard and insoluble plaques between the neurons (nerve cells) in the brain.
+However, in a deteriorating brain, the body is unable to remove these protein fragments and they accumulate to form hard and insoluble plaques between the neurons in the brain.
 This causes disruption to neurons communication and induces oxidative stress that affects the proper functioning of the brain.

 What are neurofibrillary tangles?

 Brain cells depend on an internal transport system to carry nutrients and other essential compunds throughout the extensive neural network.
 This system requires the normal structure protein called tau.
-In Alzheimer's disease, threads of tau protein twist into abnormal tangles inside brain cells, leading to failure of the transport system and causing death of brain cells.
+In brain deterioration, threads of tau protein twist into abnormal tangles inside brain cells, leading to failure of the transport system and causing death of brain cells.

-Alzheimer’s may also be attributed to brain fatigue.
-Recent studies in Japan found that one of the possible root causes of dementia is “Stress-induced Brain Fatigue”.
+Brain deterioration may also be attributed to brain fatigue.
+Recent studies in Japan found that one of the possible root causes of brain deterioration is “Stress-induced Brain Fatigue”.
 Excessive stress coupled with unhealthy lifestyle and diets, environment contaminants and lack of sleep, produce free radicals, thereby causing the nerve cells to oxidise and the brain to fall into a state of fatigue.
-This may lead to symptoms of dementia over a prolonged period.
+This may lead to symptoms of brain deterioration over a prolonged period.

 Plasmalogens are a type of phospholipid present in almost all tissues of human, and are most abundant in the brain.
 They are essential for their critical role in memory, focus and other cognitive functions.
 Plasmalogen levels in the body begin to increase from foetal stage, peak by the 30s and start to decline thereafter.
 Research indicated that this decline affects brain performance, especially in plasmalogen-deficient seniors.